 The Conservancy's Florida Chapter has encouraged research and monitoring on its lands by academic, agency, and other investigators for over 30 years.
 Through 2007, research projects were documented in annual reports.
 In 2018, near the beginning of the CCI concept development, we identified research tracking and reporting as critical for establishment of the campuses as research hubs.
-Therefore, in 2021 we began compiling information and updates on the research and monitoring conducted by our conservation and science partners.
-The first report documented all active or completed projects on our preserve in 2018-2020.
-The second annual report documented the research and monitoring initiated, continuing, or completed during January through December 2021.
-This third annual report documents the projects that were initiated, continuing, or completed during January through December 2022.
+Therefore, in 2020 we began compiling information and updates on the research and monitoring conducted by our conservation and science partners in annual research and monitoring reports.
+This fourth annual report documents the projects that were initiated, continuing, or completed during January through December 2023.

 We have divided this report into three sections.
 The first section contains brief descriptions of research projects, organized by preserve and then alphabetically by project title.
-These include 24 total projects, of which 22 are ongoing and 2 have been completed.
-The researchers are from 5 universities and colleges; 6 federal, state, and local agencies; and 5 other science or conservation organizations.
+These include 21 total projects, of which 11 are ongoing and 10 have been completed.
+The researchers are from 8 universities and colleges; 2 federal, state, and local agencies; and 3 other science or conservation organizations.

-The second section has descriptions of seven active or planned long-term monitoring projects across six preserves.
+The second section has descriptions of seven active monitoring projects by local, county, state, and federal agencies.
 These are organized by preserve and then by project title.
 Online links to data are provided where available.

-The third section contains a list of all reports and publications generated from research and monitoring on TNC lands in Florida by academic, agency, and other investigators as well as by Conservancy staff since 1982.
-The list of 483 reports and publications is organized by preserve, then chronologically from most recent to oldest, and then alphabetically by author.
-Copies of or web links to the reports and publications are available from the Chapter's Florida Research Reports and Published Works online map at https://tnc.maps.arcgis.com/apps/webappviewer/index.html?id=7e275e0557664ae19894978ebaade8af.
+The third section contains a list of all reports and publications generated from research and monitoring on TNC lands in Florida by academic, agency, and other investigators as well as by Conservancy staff since 1971.
+The list of 561 reports and publications is organized by preserve, then chronologically from most recent to oldest, and then alphabetically by author.
+Copies of or web links to the reports and publications are available from the Chapter's Florida Research Reports and Published Works online map at Research Reports and Published Works Web Map.

-RESEARCH PROJECTS INITIATED, CONTINUING, OR COMPLETED IN 2022
+RESEARCH PROJECTS INITIATED, CONTINUING, OR COMPLETED IN 2023